-Today I wanted to discuss the top six things that impact some people's confidence when creating and presenting live events.
+Today, I wanted to discuss the top six myths that affect confidence when speaking in public or presenting at live events.

 These are six myths that people hold about their confidence that really start to affect their ability to show up and present in the most authentic way, and with the most level of empowerment and inspiration to get that audience to be inspired to take some action that changes their lives.

 Each one of these six myths really is just that: it's just a myth.
 And these myths can be busted at any point in time.

 After I've explained each of these myths, I'm going to give you a very simple process that you can use to make sure that they don't affect you any time in the future.

 Myth 1.
 "Nobody Will Be Interested In What I Have To Say"